saeedafzal/dotfiles/README.md

 # Dotfiles
-The dotfiles for my ArchLinux i3 setup based on the [Catppuccin](https://github.com/catppuccin/catppuccin) theme.
+The dotfiles for my ArchLinux(i3/Hyprland) and Mac setup.